DevVitorPedra/Classic-Swell-React/README.md

 > Subscribing to our newsletter, you will receive daily conditions of your favorites beaches

 ### Ajustes e melhorias
-This project was started in 10/28/2021
+This project was started in 10/28/2021.
-The project isn't done yet, all features are been developed individually, to fulfill the CI/CD method As i am a team of one, sometimes i need to do improve other components to fit in some features
+The project isn't done yet, all features are been developed individually, to fulfill the CI/CD method.
+As i am a team of one, sometimes i need to do improve other components to fit in some features
 - [x] Login Page
 - [x] Sign Up Page